Reading

 Reading in Subject Areas

-Every department has their own reading strategy.
-Giving staff this ownership of creating and sourcing materials relative to their curriculums was both motivational and effective.
-Below are some examples of how reading is incorporated into every subject area:
+It also empowers staff to take ownership of creating and sourcing materials that are relevant to their curriculum discipline.
+Below are some examples of how reading is incorporated across different subject areas:

-It is really important for us to break the stigma around reading and show our pupils that reading is not just for the classroom.
-Reading is a fundamental part of everything we do here at All Saints and we have worked tirelessly to create a culture whereby our students regularly borrow books from us or come to us to talk about the books they love.
-Every child is given the opportunity to read and, most importantly, enjoy reading.
+We are committed to breaking the stigma around reading and showing pupils that it is not just a classroom activity.
+Reading is a fundamental part of everything we do at All Saints, and we have worked tirelessly to create a culture where students regularly borrow books, share their favourites, and engage with stories and texts they love.
+Every child is given the opportunity to read and, most importantly, to enjoy it.

 Impact